Analysis | Who Trump might pick for the Supreme Court

 Barbara Lagoa

-Lagoa, 52, was the first Cuban American woman and first Hispanic woman to serve on the Florida state Supreme Court before becoming a federal judge in 2019.
+Lagoa, 52, was the first Cuban American woman to serve on the Florida state Supreme Court before becoming a federal judge in 2019.
 She was confirmed by an overwhelming 80-15 margin, which nobody on this list has matched in this increasingly polarized judicial confirmation process.
 She’d also diversify the court, something others on this Fix list — but relatively few on Trump’s overall lists — would do.
 Picking a Hispanic woman from all-important Florida could be attractive to Trump ahead of the 2020 election.

 Joan Larsen